jiajunngjj/jiajunngjj.github.io/_posts/2020-08-12-Externalize-Your-Business-Rules.md

 code.

 Recently, I was involved in creating a fraudulent detection demo/workshop which requires decision making based on a certain set of rules.
-The part which involves business rules is when the [ML flow](https://mlflow.org/) computes a score from the raw data received, and the application needs to make a decision based on the score.
+The part which involves business rules is when a prediction model computes a score from the raw data received, and the application needs to make a decision based on the score.
 This is the part where a rules engine manages decision processes using pre-defined logic to determine outcomes.

 Before going into my setup, let's understand why there is a need for a business rules engine.
 Usually, business rules are hidden inside an application code and this is a problem for non-technical